-- 4.2 The School recognises that it is not easy for children to tell staff about abuse.
-Staff are trained in signs of abuse and required to look out for them and act upon them; and to respond to all reports of abuse, however they are reported and whether they are made by victims directly or third parties. - 4.3 The School acknowledges that the initial response is incredibly important and may impact not just the management of that issue, but others of SVSH.
+- 4.1.1 The School recognises that it is not easy for children to tell staff about abuse.
+Staff are trained in signs of abuse and required to look out for them and act upon them; and to respond to all reports of abuse, however they are reported and whether they are made by victims directly or third parties. - 4.1.2 The School acknowledges that the initial response is incredibly important and may impact not just the management of that issue, but others of SVSH.
 Staff are also trained in how to receive a report.
 Where possible they should be accompanied by the DSL or other member of staff.

-4.4 They should:
+4.1.3 They should:

-- 4.4.1 listen carefully and respectfully, reassuring the person making the report that they are being taken seriously and offer support without promising confidentiality or making a judgement about its veracity; - 4.4.2 where possible they should ask open questions about whether pupil(s) have been harmed, the nature of the harm or if they may be at risk of harm; - 4.4.3 where there is an online element, considering the searching, screening and / or confiscation of devices and the UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people.
-The key consideration is for staff not to view or forward illegal images of a child; - 4.4.4 explain the next steps and how the report will be progressed; - 4.4.5 make a written record of the report (recording the facts as the child has presented them); - 4.4.6 inform the DSL (or deputy) as soon as practically possible, if they are not involved in the initial report and then only share the report with those necessary in order to progress it.
+- (a) listen carefully and respectfully, reassuring the person making the report that they are being taken seriously and offer support without promising confidentiality or making a judgement about its veracity; - (b) where possible they should ask open questions about whether pupil(s) have been harmed, the nature of the harm or if they may be at risk of harm: - (c) where there is an online element, considering the searching, screening and/or confiscation of devices and the UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people.
+The key consideration is for staff not to view or forward illegal images of a child; - (d) explain the next steps and how the report will be progressed; - (e) make a written record of the report (recording the facts as the child has presented them); - (f) inform the DSL (or deputy) as soon as practically possible, if they are not involved in the initial report and then only share the report with those necessary in order to progress it.

-4.5 DSL's considerations
+4.2 DSL's considerations

-4.5.1 Reports of SVSH are often complex and require difficult professional decisions to be made.
+4.2.1 Reports of SVSH are often complex and require difficult professional decisions to be made.
 Further disclosures may follow and the facts may be difficult to establish.
 These decisions are made on a case by case basis taking all of the circumstances into account, in the best interest of the pupils involved.
 The School's response is led by the DSL who will always have regard to Part 5 of KCSIE in the management of the issue.

-4.6 School's considerations
+4.3 School's considerations

-4.6.1 The School will consider:
+4.3.1 The School will consider: